 Subscribe to receive Total Fire Ban (TOBAN) notifications via email from ESA.

-On days of elevated fire danger or when forecast weather conditions are conducive to the spread of fire, the ACT Emergency Services Agency Commissioner may declare a Total Fire Ban for all, or part of, the ACT.
+On days of elevated fire danger, increased fire activity or when forecast weather conditions are conducive to the spread of fire, the ACT Emergency Services Agency Commissioner may declare a Total Fire Ban for all, or part of, the ACT.

-A total fire ban may also be declared for pre-emptive purposes such as:
+A Total Fire Ban may also be declared as a preventative measure for reasons such as:

-- Because of the number, nature or location of existing fires;
+- The number, nature or location of existing fires

 During a total fire ban, it is an offence for a person to: